Liber Usuaus 1963 Edition

 The Liber further explains (in Latin) the names of the various components of Gregorian chant, the method for properly rendering it according to the "Solesmes method"(ordered by the Holy See to be followed by all who use the Roman Rite), how to chant the Lessons, Epistles and Gospels, a universal 1962 Roman calendar, and a section on general rubrics for applying the calendar and classification system (according to the 1960 reform).
 In addition, it features important particular rubrical notes as necessary (e.g., for the ceremonies of Ash Wednesday), a general index as well as alphabetical indexes for the various parts of the propers, antiphons, psalms, canticles, hymns, and much more!

 Additions in this new reprint include a supplement for the Mass of the Immaculate Heart of Mary (celebrated on August 22nd); the track to be said during Septuagesima season & Lent; the extra Alleluia to be said during the Easter season in place of the gradual; and an updated table of moveable feasts.

 Printed in Latin (only), in black text throughout, all of the Gregorian chant notation contains the important rhythmic signs developed by the Benedictines of Solesmes during their lengthy chant reform(ordered and sanctioned by the popes) in the early 20th century.

 This hefty, 7½" x 5" x 2" thick book is handsomely hardbound in black cloth with gold embossing on the spine, has red page edgings, 6 multi-colored ribbons, and sewn binding.
-The binding is reinforced at the hinges of the book and includes durable end sheets for longer lasting use.
-The cream white paper aids in hiding the back side of the page that may cause excessive shadows of notes from the other side to show through.
+The binding is reinforced at the hinges of the book and includes durable end sheets for long-lasting use.
+The cream white paper aids in hiding the backside of the page that may cause excessive shadows of notes from the other side to show through.

 6 colored ribbons;